RickStrahl/Westwind.Wpf.Statusbar/README.md

 ```

 ### Modifying the Statusbar Layout
-The status bar control is a UserControl with an embedded `StatusBar` control which is named - `Statusbar` that you can directly access and manipulate.
-This means you can optionally customize the layout by adding or removing panels and adding custom content beyond the base methods.
+The status bar control is a UserControl with an embedded `StatusBar` control which is named - `StatusbarInstance` that you can directly access and manipulate.
+This means you can optionally customize the layout by adding or removing panels and adding custom content beyond the base layout.

+> #### Need a custom StatusBar Layout?
+Use `StatusbarHelper`
 > If you plan on a custom Statusbar layout, my recommendation is to skip the control and use the `StatusbarHelper` on your own custom layout in your host Window or control instead.
-As long as you have an icon `Image` and main panel `TextBlock` you can use the `StatusbarHelper` to get all feature benefits plus full control over your StatusBar layout.
+As long as you have an icon `Image` and main panel `TextBlock` you can use the `StatusbarHelper` to get all feature benefits plus full control over your StatusBar layout in your own XAML code.

 ## Statusbar Helper
-The statusbar control is a quick way to drop a basic statusbar control on a page, but if you want more control over your status bar layout you can also create and **manage your own Status bar XAML layout**.
+The `StatusbarControl` is a quick way to drop a basic status bar on a page, but if you want more control over your status bar layout you can also create and **manage your own Status bar XAML layout**.
+You can then attach the `StatusbarHelper` to take over the status message display.

 ### Configuration
-In order to use the `StatusbarHelper` class you need to **provide the primary `TextBlock` control and an `Image` control**.
+In order to use the `StatusbarHelper` class a few things are needed:

-You'll need a few things:

-* Make sure you have an icon `Image` control and a `TextBlock` main Status text control
+* A status bar with an icon `Image` control and a `TextBlock` main Status text control
 * If you add a default icon from the default icon collection make
-  sure to add the `icons.xaml` resources to the page or app resources.
+  sure to add the `icons.xaml` resources to the Window or App resources.
 * Create a property to hold the `StatusbarHelper` instance
 * Initialize and assign property after `InitializeComponents()`